Political storm erupts after 5 killed during Bengal poll including 4 in CISF firing | Politics

 I extend my condolences to the bereaved families and urge the Election Commission to take stern action against those responsible.

-The chief minister said she will visit the scene of the incident.
+The chief minister said a CID probe will be instituted into the incident.

+Meanwhile, a TMC candidate and four BJP nominees were attacked in various constituencies across the state.

+At Dinhata in North Bengal, TMC candidate Udayan Guha was attacked by alleged BJP activists.

+In Bally seat in Howrah district, TMC turncoat and BJP candidate Baisahali Dalmiya's convoy was attacked as one of the vehicles was ransacked by miscreants.

+In the Kasba seat in Kolkata, BJP candidate Indranil Khan faced a series of protests by the TMC activists who gheraoed him repeatedly.

-In the Ganguly Bagan area in Jadavpur constituency, the booth agent of CPI(M) candidate Sujan Chakraborty was reportedly attacked by a ''fake voter'', who threw chilli powder at her, the officials said.
+At Ganguly Bagan area in the Jadavpur constituency, the booth agent of CPI(M) candidate Sujan Chakraborty was attacked reportedly by a ''fake voter'', who threw chilli powder at her, officials said.

 A central police contingent was rushed to the spot following the incident.